frcepeda/LetsCrate/README.md

-# Let's Crate's API hasn't been working for months now. :( They haven't replied to my emails about it, so I have no idea whether they intend to bring it back.
+# Let's Crate's API hasn't been working for months now. :( They haven't replied to my emails about it, so I
+have no idea whether they intend to bring it back.

 LetsCrate
 =========

-This is an unofficial command line client for [Let's Crate](http://letscrate.com) written in Ruby.
+This is an unofficial command line client for [Let's Crate](http://letscrate.com).

 Please let me know what you think!
-You can reach me at <freddy@frcepeda.com>.
+You can reach me at <me@freddy.mx>.

 Quick start manual
 ==================

 To use this program, you need to create an account at [Let's Crate](http://letscrate.com) and to install Typhoeus, as well as JSON.
 You can do that with `gem install typhoeus; gem install json` in your command line.

 The first time you run it, you have to use the "-l" switch with your login information.
 It will then ask you if you want to save the credentials at ~/.config/letscrate/config so you